-Developing your understanding of Mathematics could open up a world of opportunities when it comes to choosing your future career.
+Developing your understanding of mathematics could open up a world of opportunities when it comes to choosing your future career.
 Mathematics controls many aspects of the modern world from iPods to cash machines and telecommunications to production processes in engineering, stock control, investment strategies and jet engines.
 It is a highly sought after qualification by universities and employers alike and a fully rewarding subject.

-Duration: 2 years
+Duration: Two years

-Starting date: September 2018
+Starting date: September 2019

 Location: SRC Bede Sixth Form

-A mixture of learning strategies will be used in your study of Mathematics including problem solving activities, group work, independent work, use of ICT and flipped learning to allow you to maximise your potential.
+A mixture of learning strategies will be used in your study of mathematics including problem solving activities, group work, independent work, use of ICT and flipped learning to allow you to maximise your potential.

-Three two-hour examinations at the end of the course.
+3 x two-hour examinations at the end of the course.

 Mathematics opens the door to a wide range of further study and career options including engineering, science, business and industry.